meenaPayal/apna-college/README.md

 # apna-college
 This is my first repository
 <br>
-This is best for store project history
+This is best for store project history(Intellig)